Agreement in Principle

 Documents showing the legal ownership of a property.

-A property laid out on three floors, often with lounge on first floor.
+A property laid out over three floors, often with the lounge on the first floor.

 A type of mortgage where the monthly payment can change, often dependant on changes in the bank of England base rate.

 The term given to a property which has had an acceptable offer made, but prior to exchange of contracts.

 A name given to a property where there are no current occupiers.